 Option 1: use an existing platform you have access to

-- Many leaders have existing access to virtual platforms such as Zoom, GoToMeeting, WebEx, etc through their work or their personal lives.
+- Many leaders have existing access to virtual platforms such as Zoom, GoToMeeting, WebEx, Teams, etc through their work or their personal lives.
 If this is an option, please feel free to use existing platforms you have access to and are familiar with.

 - Explore other free platform options such as FreeConferenceCall, Skype, Google Hangouts or Uber Conference.

-Option 2: use the Branch Zoom platform
+Option 2: use the Region's or Affinity Group's Zoom platform

 - Zoom Pro features: